Conservatory Water: History

 Conservatory Water is named for another estate-garden feature, a glass-house for tropical plants, to be entered from Fifth Avenue by a grand stair.
 The garden had been proposed in the Greensward Plan of 1857, during a design competition for Central Park where the Greensward Plan ultimately won out.
 Several other proposals submitted during the competition did not include a formal garden.
 The two principal designers of the Greensward Plan, Frederick Law Olmsted and Calvert Vaux, instead suggested building a conservatory on the site of the proposed formal garden, with a "hard-edged" reflecting pool in the middle.
 Only the reflecting pool was constructed, though.

 A naturalistic pond displaying water lilies was excavated.
 The steep bank towards Fifth Avenue was densely planted with shrubs and trees, including birch—for quick cover—and copper beech.
 Samuel Parsons, Calvert Vaux's assistant and partner, who was named Superintendent of Plantings, described the effect in his Landscape Gardening (1891):

 The general shape of this pond was oval, with winding, irregular shores, bounded by a high bank on the east side and a great willow drooping over the north end.
 Rocks were disposed in the immediate banks, so as to suggest a natural formation, rather than an artificial pond.
 The bottom, scarcely three feet deep, was cemented tight as a cup, and the water flowed gently in at one end, and out at the other, and so through a basin and into the sewer.
 Eighteen inches of soil was made rich with manure and deposited over the bottom.

 The water was supplied from the Ramble and Lake, the site of the historic Sawkill stream, which once flowed through here on its way to the East River.
 Hardy water lilies, both European and American, were naturalized in the bottom mud and tender ones, planted in boxes, were wintered over in the park's conservatory, now the site of Conservatory Garden.

 Since the 1860s, children had sailed their model yachts at the pond.
 Later, the naturalistic water lily pond was reshaped as a model boat pond loosely based on that of one in the Jardin du Luxembourg, in Paris.

 The formally shaped shallow basin is set in a molded curb of "Atlantic Blue" granite, which replaced a concrete curb in 2000.
 It is home water to a flotilla of model sailboats.
 The model sailboats were made familiar in the pages of E.B.
 White's children's realistic fantasy novel Stuart Little (1945) about a mouse-like human boy who sailed his ship on Conservatory Water.
 The novel was recreated in the popular family animated/live-action comedy 1999 film of the same name.
+Model boat rentals were unavailable from 2020 to 2023 due to the COVID-19 pandemic.